Born In: Staffordshire, England, United Kingdom

-The album ‘I've Been Expecting You’, which released in October 1998, reached the number one position in the UK music charts and also became the ‘Best-Selling Album of the Year’.
-The single ‘No Regrets’, from ‘I've Been Expecting You’ became extremely popular around Europe and South America.
+The album ‘I've Been Expecting You,’ which released in October 1998, reached the number one position in the UK music charts and also became the ‘Best-Selling Album of the Year.’
+The single ‘No Regrets’ from ‘I've Been Expecting You’ became extremely popular around Europe and South America.

-He is the winner of seventeen BRIT Awards, and is currently the only artist to have ever achieved so many.
+He is the winner of several ‘BRIT Awards,’ and is currently the only artist to have ever received 18 awards.

-He was inducted into the UK Music Hall of Fame in 2004.
+He was inducted into the ‘UK Music Hall of Fame’ in 2004.

-His private life had been a great battle of depression and alcohol and drug abuse for which he was treated in the Clouds House Drink and Drugs Rehabilitation Clinic in the USA.
+He has battled against depression and addiction for which he was treated at the ‘Clouds House Drink and Drugs Rehabilitation Clinic’ in the USA.

-His name entered the Guinness Book of World Records during his 2006 World Tour, as his concert sold 1.6 million tickets in a single day, the highest at the time by any solo artist.
+His name entered the ‘Guinness Book of World Records’ during his 2006 ‘World Tour’ after his concert sold 1.6 million tickets in a single day, the highest at that time by any solo artist.

-This popular English singer and songwriter, used to smoke up to 60 cigarettes a day.
+This popular English singer and songwriter used to smoke up to 60 cigarettes a day.

 This British singer holds a great fascination for UFOs.
 He even hosted a special radio show called ‘Journey to the Other Side’ along with journalist and documentary filmmaker Jon Ronson.